Skip to content

 Engagement is Not For Employees Only (employee engagement metrics)

-If you follow our musings here at Pixentia Insights, you know our business is not about helping companies improve employee engagement.
+If you follow our musings here at Phenom eCloud Insights, you know our business is not about helping companies improve employee engagement.
 No client ever asked us to fix it.
 What they do ask for is solutions to business problems, and when they solve the problems the relevant employee metrics improve.
 When we remove barriers, people respond.

 The Employee Engagement Hoax